Parks in Chandler

 Participants of the Adopt A Park Program

-Chandler’s park programs provide a great way for local families, schools, clubs and organizations to stay active in their community and stay connected with each other as a group.
+Chandler’s park programs provide an excellent way for local families, schools, clubs, and organizations to stay active in their community and connect with each other.
 From helping keep parks clean and beautiful through the Adopt-a-Park and Living Tree Donation Programs to making memories through the Birding and Community Fishing Programs, there’s always something to explore in Chandler.

 Park Programs